Mental Health Programs & Events for Creatives

 An interactive, trauma-aware program that empowers creative workers to intervene safely when witnessing harassment, discrimination or bullying in a workplace setting.

-CREATIVE MINDS: wellbeing for creative work
+CREATIVE MINDS: Sustainable wellbeing for creative work

 This workshop helps creatives build practical strategies to manage mental health, strengthen creative thinking, expand self-awareness and support more purposeful productivity.